Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 The Phase-Down Schedule

-The UK F-gas phase-down progressively reduces the total quantity of high-GWP F-gases that can be placed on the market.
-This is measured in CO2-equivalent tonnes, not by weight.
-The schedule requires:
+The UK F-gas phase-down progressively reduces the total quantity of high-GWP F-gases that can be placed on the market:

 - By 2027: F-gas supplies reduced to 45 percent of the 2015 baseline